0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/xx_Blueprints/01_CodeDeploy/01_Github to S3 to AWS/README.md

 This fodler contains two other folders which contains code that you can use in your Lambda functions, this way you don't have to write evrythign from scratch.
 But my code is JavaScript code, and if you prefere another language, go ahead and use whtheer AWS Lambda supports.

-# The plan

-We'll need two lambda functions to perform all the magic

-### serverless-github-listner

-This project is a webhook listner which will be trigered by GitHub itselfe every time there is a new commit to the repo we added the webhook for.
-GitHub by default react to every commit, but the code will take in cosideration only the Master branch.

-### serverless-codedeploy-trigger

-This project is responsabile for listening to S3 events created by the previous function and trigerign a CodeDeployment uppon a new file upload.

 # The Good

 Yes, you can take and use my code, but also you can reuse the setup from the more simplicstic CodeDeploy setup.